 A doctor to prescribe medications and complete investigations such as chest x-rays, blood tests and sputum samples

-A physiotherapist to assist with airway clearance
+A physiotherapist to assist with airway clearance and exercise advice

 Nursing and other allied health staff to provide support to all aspects of healthy living